Request a Site

 The Princeton University WordPress Service supports websites related to teaching, research, and communication outreach for faculty projects and officially recognized University groups and programs.
-At this time, we do not support individual sites of a non-academic nature (i.e. personal blogs or websites).
+We do not support individual sites of a non-academic nature (i.e. personal blogs or websites).

-Staff or faculty members who would like a site for their organization or project should fill out the WordPress Site Request form (PU netID login required).
+Staff or faculty members or student organization leaders who would like a site for their organization or project should fill out the Website Request form in the Princeton Service Portal.

 Those interested in course blogs and personal blogs should read the corresponding sections below.